Some people have beautiful skin naturally, and some have to work at it. But clear skin is within the reach of everyone.

 If you have blackheads, clogged pores and acne, it's best to work with a good esthetician to clean up your skin with regular facials.
 She or he will recommend products that will help keep your skin clear.
 The products are more expensive, but they use better ingredients and are more effective and than the products on the drug store shelves.

-Here are the other everyday habits you need to keep your skin beautiful:
+Here are seven other habits you need to keep your skin beautiful:

 - Eat a healthy diet with lots of fruits, vegetables and leafy green.
 Good nutrition is the basic building block of healthy skin.